ibm-cloud-docs/cloud-object-storage/basics/glossary.md

 Resiliency refers to the scope and scale of the geographic area across which your data is distributed. _Cross Region_ resiliency will spread your data across several metropolitan areas, while _Regional_ resiliency will spread data across a single metropolitan area.

 ## {{site.data.keyword.cos_short}} S3 Keys vs. IAM API Key
 Instances of {{site.data.keyword.cos_short}} provisioned as IaaS use access and secret key pairs (referred to as HMAC keys) instead of an {{site.data.keyword.cloud_notm}} IAM API key.
 These key pairs allow for creating AWS V4 signatures for authentication and authorization instead of the OAuth2 bearer tokens used by {{site.data.keyword.cloud_notm}} IAM.
-HMAC keys are not yet available for {{site.data.keyword.cos_short}} instances provisioned through the {{site.data.keyword.cloud_notm}} Platform.
 While IAM API keys allow for much stronger and fine-grained access control, HMAC keys are required for using S3-compatible tools and gateways (such as the AWS CLI or Cyberduck).